top of page

 The truth: Injuries that occur due to lifting weights are often down to improper form, training too frequently, dehydration or using weights which are too heavy for your ability - or dropping an 80kg barbell on your toe whilst bailing on a snatch, as I can attest to!
 Heavy weightlifting such as powerlifting and Olympic weightlifting does not lead to an increase in injuries compared to other non-contact sports requiring strength and power and leads to a reduced amount of injuries compared to contact sports (3).

-Myth #3.
+Strength Training Myth 3.
 Weight Lifting Makes You Inflexible

 After a resistance training session, your muscles may feel stiff and/or sore.
 This is referred to as delayed onset muscle soreness (DOMS) and is a perfectly normal consequence of resistance training as microtears are created due to the resistance which leads to soreness in the following days.
 While your muscles may be sore for a few days, it hasn’t made you less flexible or mobile.